 In August 1997, the second satellite clinic in Yorkshire opened.
 This facility, like Livonia, recognized both the demand for small animal care and the expansion of the dairy industry.
 Three more doctors joined the practice as partners in the late 1990’s, Drs.
-Lamb, Wolf and DeGroff.
+Craig Lamb, Ted Wolf and Scott DeGroff.

 During the 1990’s there were a number of advances in veterinary medicine that affected both large and small animal clients.
 Companion animals, previously known as “pets” became known as “patients,” and were considered by many to be a member of the family.
 In response, there was a shift in thinking from “giving them their shots” to providing comprehensive healthcare with greater emphasis on wellness care and advanced surgical techniques.

 New equipment and technology continued to develop.
 There was a greater role played by the veterinarian who was dedicated to small animal medicine, more akin to a human doctor.
 Advances in care fostered the development of regional specialty practices in eye diseases, oncology, dermatology, and behavioral issues to which we were able to refer complex and unusual cases.